euiyounghwang/euiyounghwang.github.io/README.md

 ![Alt text](./screenshot/Metricbeat-kibana.png)

-- Build a dashboard using Grafana (Metricbeat to Elasticsearch with all relevant metrics)
+- Build a dashboard using Grafana or Kibana like the above (Metricbeat to Elasticsearch with all relevant metrics)
 ```
 - Metricbeat Service Registry
 sudo cp /home/devuser/ES/metricbeat-8.8.0-linux-arm64/metricbeat  /usr/local/bin/metricbeat